National Anthem of Chile: Second national anthem

-The second and current Chilean national anthem was composed by the Spanish composer Ramón Carnicer, when he was exiled in England because of his liberal ideas.
-Mariano Egaña, Chilean Minister in London, acting on the criticism that Robles' song was receiving, asked Carnicer to compose a new hymn with Bernardo de Vera's original text.
+The second and current Chilean national anthem was composed by the Spanish composer Ramón Carnicer when he was exiled to England because of his liberal ideas.
+Chilean Minister in London Mariano Egaña, acting on the criticism that Robles' song received, asked Carnicer to compose a new hymn with Bernardo de Vera's original text.

-The Spanish musician probably wrote the work by 1827, the date he returned to Barcelona, and his hymn debuted in Santiago, in the Arteaga theater on 23 December 1828.
+The Spanish musician had probably written the work by 1827, the date he returned to Barcelona.
+His hymn debuted at the Arteaga Theater in Santiago on 23 December 1828.

-Years later, probably in 1847, the Chilean government entrusted the young poet Eusebio Lillo with a new text that would replace the anti-Spain poem of Vera y Pintado, and after being analyzed by Andrés Bello, retained the original chorus ("Dulce patria, recibe los votos...").
+Years later (likely in 1847), the Chilean government entrusted the young poet Eusebio Lillo with a new text that would replace the anti-Spain poem of Vera y Pintado, and after being analyzed by Andrés Bello, retained the original chorus ("Dulce patria, recibe los votos...").
 The lyrics were slightly revised in 1909.

-During the military dictatorship of Augusto Pinochet, the Verse III was officially incorporated because of his praise of the armed forces and the national police (Carabineros).
+During the military dictatorship of Augusto Pinochet, Verse III was officially incorporated because of the dictator's praise of the armed forces and the national police (Carabineros).
 After the end of Pinochet's regime in 1990, it was only sung at military events.
-Supporters from the former military junta also sing the anthem with the Verse III in private ceremonies and rallies, with continuous controversies over the following years because of the growing general consensus of the crimes against humanity committed by the regime.
+Supporters from the former military junta also sing the anthem with Verse III in private ceremonies and rallies, causing controversy due to a growing general consensus on the crimes against humanity committed by the regime.

-In the celebrations marking the return of democracy in 1990 at Santiago's Estadio Nacional Julio Martínez Prádanos, the anthem was played in its present melody, raised to F Major, which is the original melody of the second anthem by Carnicer, but using the 1847 lyrics as text, save for the original chorus of the 1819 anthem.
-This was the version that from 1991 to 2000 was played before broadcasts of Chilean presidential addresses.
-In 2000, it was replaced by a more stylized version, which was used until 2010.
-After that, the anthem was scrapped off the addresses.
-Since the end of the dictatorship, television stations rarely ever used the anthem during their sign-on and sign-off, and the practice fell off definitely during the 1990s.
-Radio stations in Chile still have a tradition to play the anthem on New Year's Eve, to start the celebrations.
+During the celebrations marking the 1990 return of democracy at Santiago's Estadio Nacional Julio Martínez Prádanos, the anthem was played in its present form with the melody raised to F Major.
+This was the original melody of the second anthem by Carnicer, but it used the 1847 lyrics save for the original chorus of the 1819 anthem.
+This was the version that was played before broadcasts of Chilean presidential addresses from 1991 to 2000.
+In 2000, it was replaced by a more stylized version that was used until 2010.
+Afterward, the anthem was omitted from future addresses.
+Following the end of the dictatorship, television stations rarely used the anthem during sign-on and sign-off, and the practice fell off significantly during the 1990s.
+Radio stations in Chile continue to play the anthem on New Year's Eve by tradition to start the celebrations.

-There is also a translation in Mapudungun, the largest and most-commonly spoken indigenous language in Chile, spoken by the Mapuche people.
+The anthem has also been translated into Mapudungun, the largest and most commonly spoken indigenous language in Chile, spoken by the Mapuche people.